RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/DrawSpriteFX.md

 # DrawSpriteFX

 ## Description
-Draws `frame` to a specified X and Y position with visual effects.
+Draws `frame` at a specified X and Y position with visual effects.

 ## Parameters
 - `frame`